-Kelsey has been with the Tuggeranong Arts Centre for five years and as youth support worker for the Messengers Program she is responsible for engaging and supporting young people through the program.
-Kelsey holds a Bachelor of Science in Psychology with a major in Counselling from the University of Canberra.
-Recently she completed her fourth-year psychology thesis at the University of New England in which she investigated emotional intelligence and formal help-seeking for anxiety disorders.
+Kelsey has been with the Tuggeranong Arts Centre since 2015 and as youth support worker for the Messengers Program she is responsible for engaging and supporting young people through the program.
+Kelsey is currently completing her Master of Psychology at the University of New England.
 In Messengers, Kelsey works creatively to engage young people back into their communities, build support networks, address challenges, and encourage young people to reach their goals.
 Kelsey is passionate about working with and empowering young people who experience mental health issues to reach their goals and she appreciates the powerful positive impacts that the arts have on personal wellbeing and mental health recovery.

 Bryce was a participant of the Messengers program for two years as a teenager and has been further developing himself as an arts assistant in the program.
 Bryce is an emerging artist specialising in printmaking, painting, drawing and mixed media street art.
 In 2018, he was the recipient of the Rotary Youth Art Award.
 As part of Tuggeranong Arts Centre, STILE Mentorship Program he developed and facilitated two successful street art workshops with young people in Woden.